Halin's grid theorem for digraphs: Preliminaries

 \begin{proposition} Let $D$ be a digraph and let $(R_i)_{i \in I}$ be a countable family of disjoint equivalent out-rays (in-rays) in $D$.
-There exists an out-ray (in-ray) $S$ that intersects any element of $(R_i)_{i \in I}$ infinitely often. \end{proposition}
+There exists an out-ray (in-ray) $S$ that intersects every element of $(R_i)_{i \in I}$ infinitely often. \end{proposition}